jacksonsdean/machinelearning/README.md

-# Just messing around with some machine learning stuffs
+Trying out and modifying other people's machine learning code